Main page content

 - Applicants chosen by the institution’s student government must be sent to the president for consideration.

-- The president of each institution submits no more than five applicants for each position to the Associate Vice Chancellor for Academic Affairs at UT System.
+- The president of each institution submits no more than five applicants for each position to Weston Rose, Program & Communications Coordinator in the Office of Academic Affairs at UT System.
 All other applications must be retained in the president’s office until the Governor names the appointments.

 - The UT System Office of Academic Affairs and Office of Health Affairs review all applications submitted by the presidents and make recommendations to the Chancellor.